loopwerk/django-generic-notifications/README.md

 When displaying a list of 10 notifications, this will execute:

 - 1 query for the notifications
-- 1 query for the target comments
+- 1 query for the target comments (Django 5.0+ only, automatically prefetched)
 - 10 queries for the articles (N+1 problem!)

 #### Solution 1: store data in the notification